Banksia tricuspis: Taxonomy and naming

 Banksia tricuspis was first formally described by Carl Meissner in 1855 from specimens collected by James Drummond and the description was published in Hooker's Journal of Botany and Kew Garden Miscellany.
 The specific epithet (tricuspis) is a Latin word meaning "having three points", referring to the three teeth on the leaf tips.

 This species is placed alone in series Banksia ser.
 Tricuspidae.

 Distribution and habitat

 This banksia only occurs around Mount Lesueur in Lesueur National Park in the Geraldton Sandplains biogeographic region.
 It grows in rocky lateritic soil in shrubland.

 Ecology

 This plant is fire tolerant and new growth sprouts from epicormic buds after fire.
 There is evidence that black cockatoos (genus Calyptorhynchus) increase the rate of seed set by selectively destroying borers.

 Conservation

-Banksia tricuspis is classified as "Priority Four" by the Government of Western Australia Department of Parks and Wildlife, meaning that is rare or near threatened.
+Banksia tricuspis is classified as "Priority Four" by the Government of Western Australia Department of Parks and Wildlife, meaning that it is rare or near threatened.
 It is only known from an area of 15 km2.